 As we expand our operations, any growth may place significant demands on our management, administrative, operating and financial resources.
 The growth of our customer base, the types of services and products offered and the geographic markets we serve place a significant strain on our resources.
 In addition, we cannot easily identify and hire personnel qualified both in the provision and marketing of our products and systems.
-Our future performance and profitability will depend in large part on our ability to attract and retain additional management and other key personnel; our ability to implement successful enhancements to our management, accounting and information technology systems; and our ability to adapt those systems, as necessary, to respond to any growth in our business.
+Our future performance and profitability will depend in large part on our ability to attract and retain additional management, accounting and information technology systems; and our ability to adapt those systems, as necessary, to respond to any growth in our business.